acreskeyMoz/simpleperf_for_geckoview_example/README.md

 ## Notes
+- The script `perf_record_extended.sh` has been added which also provides options to capture applink, fenix, and other variations
 - Simpleperf is a rich tool with many more options, described [here](https://android.googlesource.com/platform/system/extras/+/master/simpleperf/doc/README.md)
 - From the simpleperf tooling: "app_profiler.py isn't supported on Android < N, please switch to use simpleperf binary directly."